ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 ## Testing

-Tests are written using the [pytest][pytest] framework, with its configuration in the `pytest.ini` file.
+Tests are written using the [pytest][pytest] framework, with its configuration in the `pyproject.toml` file.
 Note, only tests in the `tests` folder are executed.
 To run the tests, execute the following command in your terminal:

 ```shell
 pytest